-Step 3: Checking the Status of the Configuration for Your System where name is one of those given in the table in Section 1.
-For example,
+Step 3: Checking the Status of the Configuration for Your System make Status name=name where name is one of those given in the table in Appendix A. For example, make Status name=vax\bsd lists the status of the configuration for a VAX running BSD UNIX.

 You may wish to check the status of the configuration for your system.
-This can be done by lists the status of the configuration for the VAX-11 operating under 4.2 and 4.3bsd.
+This can be done by